Genting Group

-From its initial leisure and hospitality activities, the Genting Group has expanded and diversified into other activities including plantations, properties, power generation, oil and gas, e-commerce, information technology and biotechnology.
+From its initial leisure and hospitality activities, the Genting Group has expanded and diversified into other activities including plantations, properties, power generation, oil and gas, life sciences and biotechnology.

-The Group and its affiliates employ about 47,000 people worldwide and have over 4,500 hectares (11,000 acres) of prime resort land and 238,400 hectares (589,099 acres) of land for plantation.
+The Group employs about 54,000 people worldwide and have over 18,000 hotel rooms and 243,200 hectares of land bank for plantation and property development.

-The global tourism, leisure and hospitality and gaming industries were among the sectors hardest hit by the pandemic in 2020 and 2021.
-For the first time in the Group's history, Genting had to temporarily close all of its resort operations worldwide at intermittent periods, in compliance with respective government directives.

 Group structure

 Genting Berhad is principally an investment holding and management company.
 The company is headquartered in Malaysia.
-It is listed on the main board of Bursa Malaysia, with a market capitalisation of RM18 billion (about USD4.5 billion) as at 31 December 2021.
+It is listed on the main board of Bursa Malaysia, with a market capitalisation of RM14.9 billion (about USD3.5 billion) as at 31 December 2024.